Almost exactly a year ago, Ma’Khia Bryant went down in history as another black victim of police brutality. Only, that’s not the real story.

 It was just another day on the job when Officer Nicholas Reardon showed up at a cat fight.
 Several videos show Bryant fighting with another girl when she pulls out a knife and aims for the head or throat of her intended victim.
 Reardon pulled out his gun and shot her four times.

 However, Reardon’s quick thinking actually saved a life.
-Why couldn’t the media call Reardon a hero instead?
 His action kept violence from ending the life of the victim.
 As such, the perpetrator went down for her actions.

 Here are the real facts.
 Reardon shot Bryant as she tried to fatally injure Shai-onta Craig.
 Then, he immediately tried to render first aid.
 Within 90 seconds he requested an ambulance.
 Within six minutes, the ambulance was on scene.
 Yes, Bryant died.
-And frankly, it’s her own fault.
+But from her own actions.